 Catalog books are hard to find once the exhibitions are over.
 If you search online such as Alibris or Amazon, those out-of-print catalogs command such sums that you wish you had bought them earlier.
 Some of the catalog books are marvelous scholarly works and are also great to read.
 Of course, if one can make the trip to the exhibitions, these catalogs may become more tangible personally.
 But one can only attend so many exhibitions, there will always be some exhibitions that you wish you were there for.
 But at least with catalogs, you can read what is there.

 In the future of this series, we will begin to list some catalog books that we have bought and may have visited the corresponding exhibitions.
 They are not antiques, nor perhaps even collectible, but truly interesting to read.

 Dutch New York Between East & West from New York Historical Society and Bard Graduate Center

-The inventory of Varick is just a list, but curators have brought rich material and stories to tell how the world of culture and materials was interlinked by a Dutch woman (whom we even don’t have a portrait to admire) and how New York city was closely influenced by her family.
-The six essays explore certain aspects of Dutch New York to help reader’s understand the background of the exhibition.
+The inventory of Varick is just a list, but curators have brought rich material and stories to tell how the world of culture and materials was interlinked by a Dutch woman (whom we even don’t have a portrait to admire) and how New York City was closely influenced by her family.
+The six essays explore certain aspects of Dutch New York to help readers understand the background of the exhibition.
 The catalog itself, with so many items loaned from different museums, features stunning objects of both East and West, among which one for sure will find something interesting.
 For me, it is a surprise to know that the Brooklyn kas (or kast), now placed in the famous Schenck house, may once belong to Margrieta Van Varick.
-And the amazing kas in the show, once a treasured furniture of Beekman family whose portraiture are now shown at the New York Historical Society, is commented by Geo as the only one that he did not mind to have, even with its monumental size.
+And the amazing kids in the show, once treasured furniture of the Beekman family whose portraiture is now shown at the New York Historical Society, is commented by Geo as the only one that he did not mind having, even with its monumental size.